Rajpratik71/linux-manPages/wpa_supplicant.md

 WPA_SUPPLICANT(8)                                                                                                                                                                    WPA_SUPPLICANT(8)

 NAME
-       wpa_supplicant - Wi-Fi Protected Access client and IEEE 802.1X suppli‐ cant
+       wpa_supplicant - Wi-Fi Protected Access client and IEEE 802.1X supplicant

 SYNOPSIS
-       wpa_supplicant [ -BddfhKLqqsTtuvW ] [ -iifname ] [ -cconfig file  ]  [
-       -Ddriver ] [ -PPID_file ] [ -foutput file ]
+       wpa_supplicant [ -BddfhKLqqsTtuvW ] [ -iifname ] [ -cconfig file ] [ -Ddriver ] [ -PPID_file ] [ -foutput file ]

 OVERVIEW
-       Wireless networks do not require physical access to the network equip‐ ment in the same way as wired networks.
-This makes it easier for unau‐ thorized  users  to passively monitor a network and capture all trans‐ mitted frames.
+       Wireless  networks  do  not  require physical access to the network equipment in the same way as wired networks.
+This makes it easier for unauthorized users to passively monitor a network and capture all transmitted frames.
 In addition, unauthorized use of the network is much easier.
 In many cases, this can happen even without user's explicit  knowledge  since  the  wireless  LAN adapter may have been configured to automatically join any available network.

        Link-layer  encryption can be used to provide a layer of security for wireless networks.
 The original wireless LAN standard, IEEE 802.11, included a simple encryption mechanism, WEP.
-However, that proved to be flawed in many areas and network protected with WEP cannot be  con‐ sider  secure.
-IEEE  802.1X  authentication  and  frequently  changed dynamic WEP keys can be used to improve the network security, but even that  has  inherited security issues due to the use of WEP for encryp‐ tion.
-Wi-Fi Protected Access and IEEE 802.11i amendment to  the  wire‐ less  LAN standard introduce a much improvement mechanism for securing wireless networks.
+However, that proved to be flawed in many areas and network protected with WEP cannot be consider secure.
+IEEE 802.1X authentication and frequently changed dynamic WEP keys can be used to improve  the network  security, but even that has inherited security issues due to the use of WEP for encryption.
+Wi-Fi Protected Access and IEEE 802.11i amendment to the wireless LAN standard introduce a much improvement mechanism for securing wireless networks.
 IEEE 802.11i enabled networks that are using CCMP (encryption mechanism based on strong cryptographic algorithm AES) can finally  be called secure used for applications which require efficient protection against unauthorized access.

        wpa_supplicant  is  an  implementation  of  the  WPA  Supplicant component, i.e., the part that runs in the client stations.
 It implements WPA key negotiation with a WPA Authenticator and EAP authentication with Authentication Server.
 In addition, it controls the roaming and IEEE 802.11 authentication/association of the wireless LAN driver.

-       wpa_supplicant  is  designed to be a "daemon" program that runs in the background and acts as the backend component controlling the  wireless connection.  wpa_supplicant supports separate frontend programs and an example text-based frontend, wpa_cli, is included with wpa_supplicant.
+       wpa_supplicant is designed to be a "daemon" program that runs in the background and acts as the backend component controlling the wireless connection. wpa_supplicant supports  separate  fron‐ tend programs and an example text-based frontend, wpa_cli, is included with wpa_supplicant.

        Before wpa_supplicant can do its work, the network interface must be available.
 That means that the physical device must be present and enabled, and the driver for the device must be loaded.
        The daemon will exit immediately if the device is not already available.

        After wpa_supplicant has configured the network device, higher level configuration such as DHCP may proceed.
-There are a variety  of  ways to integrate wpa_supplicant into a machine's networking scripts, a few of which are described in sections below.
+There are a variety of ways to integrate wpa_supplicant into a machine's network‐ ing scripts, a few of which are described in sections below.

        The following steps are used when associating with an AP using WPA: